Tag: milk chocolate

 Their signature product line is their range of filled chocolate bars, that are essentially large ganache squares enrobed with only a fine layer of couverture.
 So instead of moulding a bar’s outer shell and filling it, they create a filling and enrobing that.
 This makes it possible to change the shell-filling ratio in favour of more filling.
 In my following article about Harrer I will review some of their award-winning creations, so stay tuned.

-The Harrer Cacao Plantation… in Hungary!
+The Harrer Cacao Plantation

 Before you think Harrer is just another out of now hundreds of companies to jump on the bean-to-bar bandwagon, let me tell you something: they are so passionate about chocolate and cacao that they have a greenhouse and planted cacao seeds brought from their holiday years ago in Grenada.
 Now they have 8 fully-grown cacao trees that are regularly in bloom, with the latest addition of some seedlings from a cacao pod brought back also from Grenada by a friend.
 According to Bea, it was entirely Karl’s idea to try and grow cacao, she didn’t believe that the seeds would even germinate!